Webjunto/dozn-ionic/README.md

 Read our Privacy Policy and Terms of service on https://dozn.io and you'll find that it's a very user protective policy!

+**IMPORTANT**:  Remember, Dozn is for DEVELOPMENT BUILDS ONLY.
+Dozn captures your tester data for testing purposes.
+Do NOT under any circumstances use Dozn for production builds.